Easy Creamy Mashed Potatoes

 What potatoes to use for mashed potatoes?

 Russet potatoes are the best for mashed potatoes.
-The starchy texture mixed with butter, sour cream and milk creates an ideal consistency.
-Other varieties such as Yukon gold or red potatoes are waxier and will have a sticky texture.
+The starchy texture mixed with butter, sour cream, and milk creates an ideal consistency.

-The great news is that mashed potatoes are very adaptable.
-You can cut the recipe in half, or easily double depending on how many you are serving.
+However, this recipe is very adaptable.
+You can cut the recipe in half or easily double it, depending on how many you are serving.

 How to boil potatoes